Elo2000/Vegas/README.md

 <h2>Used By</h2>
-<p>This project was developed as a graduation project for the bachelor's degree in software engineering at Azrieli, Jerusalem College of Engineering.</p>
+<p>This project was created as part of the requirements for completing a bachelor's degree in software engineering at Azrieli College of Engineering in Jerusalem.</p>

 <h2>Author</h2>
 <p>Author: <a href="https://github.com/Elo2000">https://github.com/Elo2000</a></p>